vtorosyan/vtorosyan.github.io/_posts/2026/2026-02-27-onboarding-new-team.md

 ## Reverse Engineering the Goals (Even If I Later Threw It Away)

+One of the exercises I tried early on was to reverse engineer the squad’s goals.
+I synthesized what I thought the real objectives were and asked the team and PM: “Did I get this right?”

+In hindsight, the document was probably too verbose and too heavy.
+It’s not something I would keep long term.
+But the exercise forced me to confront misalignment early.

+Sometimes the value of a document isn’t in keeping it.
+It’s in thinking through it.

+## Treat Onboarding Like Data Collection

 For the first month, I aggressively took notes.

 - Every 1:1.